ShaunaGordon/hugo-lucid-dream/README.md

 ### Card covers

 #### Image Resource Method
-The covers for each post-card or card are processed by Dream Plus using [Hugo Image Processing](https://gohugo.io/content-management/image-processing) for faster website loading times.
+The covers for each post-card or card are processed by Lucid Dream using [Hugo Image Processing](https://gohugo.io/content-management/image-processing) for faster website loading times.
 The lookup paths for the cover file are as stated below:
 - Cards: In the bundle.
 For example, `/content/cards/<card>/cover.<any-extension>`
 - Posts: In the images folder inside the bundle.
 For example, `/content/posts/<post>/images/cover.<any-extension>`

 #### Frontmatter Method
 Card covers can now be defined through the frontmatter through `cover` key.
 However image processing won't be applicable on such covers.
 Also, **frontmatter covers are prioritized over image resources**, therefore, to make the image resource covers render, you'll have to remove the cover key from the frontmatter first.

 You may also modify the image processing process through `coverArgs` variable in `[params.features]`.
-The arguments passed must be for the `.Resize` function since that's what Dream Plus utilizes.
+The arguments passed must be for the `.Resize` function since that's what Lucid Dream utilizes.
 For example,
 ```toml
 [params.features]
 	coverArgs = "400x300 q50"		#Specify resolution and quality of output image